-Maharshi and Bukhari: Because there was no template to follow, we started off with a clean slate and have learned things the hard way, and we’ve learned a lot.
+Maharshi and Alison: Because there was no template to follow, we started off with a clean slate and have learned things the hard way, and we’ve learned a lot.
 Be prepared to do your homework to assess if a DIB is a good fit for your organization.
 Conduct a thorough baseline without relying on secondary data.
 Seek as much evidence as possible to support the valuation of your selected outcomes.
 Conduct a thorough risk assessment looking particularly at potential externalities.
 Be prepared to support your staff through a culture shift.
 Keep it simple: work towards a less complex results-based contract.

 Zach: This DIB funds your work in a single district in rural Rajasthan.
 How was the district selected?

-Maharshi and Bukhari: The government has a list of what they call ‘Educationally Backward Blocks’—a cluster of villages which score low on both educational outcomes as well as gender parity.
+Maharshi and Alison: The government has a list of what they call ‘Educationally Backward Blocks’—a cluster of villages which score low on both educational outcomes as well as gender parity.
 We work with every village in a block rather than a scatter shot approach, and we’re now working in over 100 blocks across 13 districts in Rajasthan and bordering Madhya Pradesh, two central states of India.
 Bhilwara was selected because of low percentage of girls’ enrollment, poor learning outcome, and high percentage of marginalized population.

 Zach: The targets you set with UBS Optimus Foundation and Children’s Investment Fund Foundation focus not just on enrollment for girls but academic outcomes.
 How did you choose which key metrics to tie to the DIB?

-Maharshi and Bukhari: Choosing metrics was difficult.
+Maharshi and Alison: Choosing metrics was difficult.
 We’ve always seen ourselves as focused primarily on establishing gender equity via community mobilization and systemic reform, but these aren’t easily quantifiable outcomes.
-We’ve always believed that girl enrollment the key to reduce the gender gap in education.
+We’ve always believed that girl enrollment is the key to reduce the gender gap in education.
 We fought hard to keep enrollment as one of the main outcomes, and we wouldn’t have joined in the DIB without it.
 We settled for 80-20 weightages allocation for learning outcomes and enrollment because a large percentage of the population had learning lags and a smaller percentage of out-of-school girls needed enrollment support.

 Zach: It looks like at the current pace, you are on track to exceed your enrollment target.
 Progress towards the learning targets appear to be moving just a bit more slowly.
 Why?

-Maharshi and Bukhari: We are indeed on track with our enrollment target and could exceed expectations.
+Maharshi and Alison: We are indeed on track with our enrollment target and could exceed expectations.
 We have a long track record with our behavior change communications and community level engagement, and the DIB has improved our ability to tailor our approach with more data to inform our strategy.

 In terms of learning, we are at the early stages of refining our approach.
 In the first year we did not get the planned 24 weeks in the classroom—only 14 weeks.
 Certain patterns in learning gaps became clear and our curriculum was not designed to fill those gaps.
 Halfway through that first year we totally revamped the curriculum in response.